symfony/recipes/README.rst

 This option defines one or more alternative names that can be used to install the dependency.
 Its value is an array of strings.
-For example, if a dependency is published as the ``acme-inc/acme-log-monolog-handler``, it can define one or more aliases to make it easier to install:
+For example, if a dependency is published as ``acme-inc/acme-log-monolog-handler``, it can define one or more aliases to make it easier to install:

 .. code-block:: json